mohdrayyan130/Password-Generator/README.md

 - `index.html` – main HTML file
 - `style.css` – styles and layout
 - `script.js` – handles logic and functionality
 - `screenshot.png` – image used in this README

 ---

-## ✍️ Author
-**Mohd Rayyan**
-Feel free to connect or drop feedback — always up for learning more and improving things.

----